-Honors College Seminars
+Honors Courses for Fall 2016 Schedule of Classes

+HONORS SEMINARS

-HONR 100: Honors Forum I Instructors: Simon P. Stacey and Jodi Kelber-Kaye, Honors College Monday 4-6:00pm Sherman 003 This course introduces students to the academic methods and disciplines as they interact with faculty and creative artists.
-Students are expected to do and present research, participate in campus activities, and reflect on what it means to be full members of a community of learning.
-(For freshmen only) HONR 210: Great Books Seminar I Instructor: Ellen Handler Spitz, Honors College Tuesday 4:30-7pm LIB 216M An introduction to the great books of world literature, religion, philosophy, history, and science from ancient times to the present day.
-This course will include readings from such works as Genesis, Ramayana, several Greek tragedies, Aristotle's Poetics, Virgil's Aeneid, Ovid's Metamorphoses, and the Arabian Nights.
+HONR 100-001: Honors Forum I

+Instructor: Simon P. Stacey, Jodi Kelber-Kaye, Honors College [1726] M 4:00-6:00 pm Sherman 003

+This course introduces Honors College students to academic methods and disciplines as they interact with faculty and creative artists.
+Students are expected to do and present research, participate in campus activities and service, and reflect on what it means to be full members of a community of learning in the Honors College.
+FOR FRESHMAN ONLY.

-HONR 200: Being Human: Brain, Mind, & Pieces of You Instructor: Megan Rivera, Geography and Environmental Systems Tuesday 4:30-7pm FA 006
+HONR 200-01: Being Human: Brain, Mind & Pieces of You

+Instructor:Megan Rivera, Geography and Environmental Systems[7873]Tu 4:30-7:00 pmFA 006

 Few of us take time to observe our thinking-mind in action--How does it work?
 What does it do?
 What are the implications?
 We will explore these questions, drawing from knowledge developed in philosophy, neurology, evolutionary biology, religion, psychology, medicine, pedagogy, anthropology, literature, quantum physics, and physiology.
 Simultaneously, students will explore the nature of their own minds using a range of techniques including meditation, supplementing the course material with direct experience.
 In addition to weekly assignments, students will design a research experiment to test a student-developed hypothesis related to the course material.

-HONR 300-05: Alcohol & Drug Policy in the United States Instructor: Elyse Grossman, Public Policy Thursday 4:30-7pm LIB 216M Have you ever wondered at what age (if any) a minimum drinking age is effective?
-Have you ever discussed the consequences of National Alcohol Prohibition on alcohol consumption in the United States?
-Have you ever considered whether legalizing marijuana will increase or decrease its use?
-Have you ever debated whether random drug testing at work should be conducted?
-In this course, we will address these and many other questions.
-In particular, we will read laws, cases, journal articles and policy papers on different legal controversies in alcohol and drug policy in the United States.
-As part of this course, you will each learn how to think critically and analyze research.
-You also will learn how to present an effective argument either for or against a particular policy.
-Finally, you will research and write a policy paper about one controversial alcohol or drug policy topic of your choice.
-HONR 300-05: Masterpieces of Visual Art Instructor: Ellen Handler Spitz, Honors College Tuesday 4:30-7pm LIB 216M Masterpieces of Visual Art is a seminar designed for non-art majors as well as for art students.
+HONR 210-01: Great Books Seminar I

+Instructor: Ellen Handler Spitz, Honors College [6508] Tu 4:30-7:00 pm LIB 216M

+An introduction to the great books of world literature, religion, philosophy, history, and science from ancient times to the present day.
+This course will include readings from such works as Genesis, Ramayana, several Greek tragedies, Aristotle's Poetics, Vergil's Aeneid, Ovid's Metamorphoses, and the Arabian Nights.

+HONR 300-05: Masterpieces of Visual Art

+Instructor: Ellen Handler Spitz, Honors College

+[7934] W 4:30-7:00 pm LIB 216M

+Masterpieces of Visual Art is a seminar designed for non-art majors as well as for art students.
 The Honorable Supreme Court Justice Stephen Breyer has spoken of his undergraduate art history class at Stanford and the valuable role it has played in his life.
 Inspired by that comment, this class is aimed at students who may make careers in diverse fields, but who will travel, go to museums, and enjoy the arts.
 It focuses on painting and sculpture, but we will also look at architecture and illuminated manuscripts and read contextually.
 Topics include ancient Greece and Renaissance Europe; other special topics TBA.
 Lecture and discussion.

+HONR 300-01: Understanding HIV and AIDS

+Instructor: Jodi Kelber-Kaye, Honors College

+[1851] W 1-3:30 pm

-HONR 300-01: Understanding HIV & AIDS Instructor: Jodi Kelber-Kaye, The Honors College Wednesday 1-3:30pm LIB 216M This course will focus on the ways in which HIV and AIDS are understood in the US, both in terms of their domestic presence and global manifestations.
+This course will focus on how HIV and AIDS are understood in the US, both in terms of their domestic presence and global manifestations.
 We will examine biological, policy, artistic, and activist ways of producing knowledge about the virus, and how those knowledges, or understandings, depend on each other for meaning.
 We will also be looking at how these knowledges are interdisciplinary and, while they depend on each other for their meanings, those meanings are often contradictory or even ultimately untrue.
 Readings will come from all of these disciplines, but no particular expertise in any of them is required for this course.
 Besides reading, there will be short and longer writing assignments, and a group project that includes an intervention in cultural expressions of HIV and AIDS.